 - Digital products such as music and e-books

 Seeing a WooCommerce product database in action may give you a better idea of what it's capable of and how you might use one on your own site.
-With that in mind, let's look at a few examples of actual sites that use product databases made with the WooCommerce Product Table plugin.
+With that in mind, let's look at a few product database examples on actual sites that use product databases made with the WooCommerce Product Table plugin.

 Yarn Gate is a wholesale store selling premium yarn and wool to B2B customers.
 Its product database includes images and a quick view feature with variation swatches, so customers can see all the available colors:

 Since yarn isn't all that visually interesting, individual product pages aren't really relevant.
 Plus, using a WooCommerce product database significantly improves Yarn Gate's website UX.
 Its customers can easily view and purchase multiple colors of yarn without having to navigate to several different pages.
+They can select the options for variable products in the quick view lightbox.
 With this system, customers see more products at one time than they would in a typical WooCommerce layout.